-Commencing on the date that our securities were first listed on the Nasdaq Capital Market ("NASDAQ") through the earlier of consummation of the initial Business Combination and the liquidation, we agreed to pay the Sponsor \$10,000 per month for office space, secretarial and administrative services provided to us.
+Commencing on the date that our securities were first listed on the Nasdaq Capital Market ("NASDAQ") through the earlier of consummation of the initial Business Combination and the liquidation, we agreed to pay our sponsor \$10,000 per month for office space, secretarial and administrative services provided to us.

-In addition, the Sponsor, officers and directors, or any of their respective affiliates will be reimbursed for any out-of-pocket expenses incurred in connection with activities on our behalf such as identifying potential target businesses and performing due diligence on suitable Business Combinations.
-The audit committee will review on a quarterly basis all payments that were made by us to the Sponsor, officers or directors, or us or their affiliates.
-Any such payments prior to an initial Business Combination will be made from funds held outside the Trust Account.
+In addition, our sponsor, officers and directors, or any of their respective affiliates will be reimbursed for any out-of-pocket expenses incurred in connection with activities on our behalf such as identifying potential target businesses and performing due diligence on suitable Business Combinations.
+The audit committee will review on a quarterly basis all payments that were made by us to our sponsor, officers or directors, or us or their affiliates.
+Any such payments prior to an initial Business Combination will be made from funds held outside the trust account.

-We incurred approximately \$30,000 and \$50,000 in general and administrative expenses in the accompanying unaudited condensed statements of operations for the three and six months ended June 30, 2021.
-As of June 30, 2021 and December 31, 2020, the Company had accrued approximately \$10,000 and \$0, respectively, for services in connection with such agreement on the accompanying condensed balance sheets.
+We incurred approximately \$30,000 and \$20,000 in general and administrative expenses in the accompanying consolidated statements of operations for the three months ended March 31, 2022 and 2021, respectively.
+As of March 31, 2022 and December 31, 2021, we had accrued approximately \$130,000 and \$100,000, respectively, for services in connection with such agreement on the accompanying condensed consolidated balance sheets.